-How do you introduce EquiSal Tapeworm testing into your livery yard’s worm control programme?
+How do you introduce EquiSal Tapeworm testing into your yard or small herd's worm control programme?

 It is easy to integrate an EquiSal Tapeworm test into your worm control programme – simply test every 6 months at a time when you would normally be considering routine worming for tapeworm.
 Your programme should also include regular worm egg counts for redworm and roundworm, and a winter worming dose for encysted redworm.